 Order NowMore on these offers at www.sky.com/skycom

-How to get Sky , Sky+ or Sky HD
+How to get Sky or Sky+ HD

-Getting Sky Digital is pretty straightforward - you can phone up and arrange a booking, but you're better off booking online at www.sky.com/skycom, as there are some Internet-only offers, and you can see what package you're selecting.
+Getting Sky Digital is pretty straightforward - you can phone up and arrange a booking, but you're better off booking online at www.sky.com/skycom, as there are some Internet-only offers, and you can see what packages you're selecting.

 Once installed, you'll be able to use the free digibox to select from any of the hundreds of channels - you also have access to pay-per-view movies, and a wide selection of radio stations.
 A top selling point, is Sky's Electronic Programme Guide, which is even more powerful if you go with the Sky+ option (explained below).
 Here's a screenshot of the Sky programme guide:

-Sky Guide
+Sky Electronic Programme Guide

 Sky's on-screen Electronic Programme Guide